Our Commitment To Your Privacy

 In most cases, you will be required to identify yourself when you deal with us, such as when you become a client or enquire about a job.
 If you do not provide us with the personal information described above, some or all of the following may happen:

-We may disclose your personal information to our employees, contractors, consultants and agents and to any other organisation or individual for an authorised purpose with your express consent.
+We may disclose your personal information to our employees, contractors, consultants and agents for the proper performance of our functions and activities (see ‘Purpose of collection’ above).
 We may also disclose your personal information to certain third parties, such as:

-- - potential and actual employers/principals and clients of Finite;
+potential and actual employers/principals and clients of the Finite Group;

 We take care to collect and record accurate, up to date and complete personal information.

 Your personal information may be stored for many years.
-When personal information is no longer needed by Finite (and Finite it not required to retain it), Finite may take reasonable steps to destroy or de-identify the information.
+When personal information is no longer needed by the Finite Group (and the Finite Group is not legally required to retain it), we may take reasonable steps to destroy or de-identify the information.

-By using our website and/or disclosing your personal information to us, you will be deemed to consent to us collecting, using, holding and disclosing your personal information for the purposes described in this policy.
+By using our website and/or disclosing your personal information to us, you will be deemed to consent to us collecting, holding, using and disclosing your personal information as described in this policy.

 When you visit our website we may send a ‘cookie’ to your computer.
 This is a small data file stored by your computer to help improve functionality or tailor information to provide visitors to our website with more relevant pages.
 For details of the cookies used by us, please contact the Privacy Officer.
 We may also analyse website traffic to identify what visitors find most interesting so we can tailor our website accordingly.